ahmed1jilali/ANN/thesis/chapter 2/chapter 2.md

 Neural networks find applications in various fields.
 Among them, airplane autopilot, car guidance, signal processing systems, speech synthesis and speaker recognition, computer vision and face recognition, forecasting the monetary markets, assessing financial or insurance risk, medical diagnosis, oil and gas exploration, robotics, telecommunications, etc.

-There are different types of neural networks, each performing a specific function, among them, modeling, classification, and control.
+There are different types of neural networks, each performing a specific function, among them, regression and classification.
 The most commonly used type of Neural Networks is the multi-layer perceptron.

 In this section, we will introduce neurons and their properties, layered neural networks as well as learning algorithms.